HyeontaeSung/Reachability_2DRobot/README.md

 # Reachability_2DRobot

-This repository builds on [DeepReach](https://github.com/smlbansal/deepreach/tree/public_release) to compute and visualize safe sets for a simple 2D robot.
+This repository builds on [DeepReach](https://github.com/smlbansal/deepreach/tree/public_release) to compute and visualize the backward reachable tube (BRT) for a 2D autonomous navigation robot.

 ---